September 21, 2011

 “As focused as we are on experiential education, this brings experience directly to campus,” said Ghannadian, who is looking forward to Iorio’s impact on UT.
 “Her experience will be very valuable for our students.”

 On Sept.
-23 Iorio will receive the Tampa Bay Ethics Award at a ceremony hosted by UT’s Center for Ethics
+23 Iorio will receive the Tampa Bay Ethics Award at a ceremony hosted by UT’s

 .
 This award recognizes individuals who promote and encourage ethics and integrity in the workplace or other organizations, and who exhibit respect, trustworthiness and fairness.